 - Feelings of hunger, anger, loneliness, and tiredness (HALT)

 Clients at Lifeskills South Florida live with roommates and have a variety of opportunities to practice interpersonal skills while in treatment.
-The residential setting allows them also the opportunities to process any stressful triggers that may lead to relapse.
+The residential setting allows them also the opportunity to process any stressful triggers that may lead to relapse.

 In recovery, it is important to be mindful of the fact that you cannot always control the actions of others, the outcome of certain events, or the environment that you find yourself.
 When uncontrollable situations produce negative outcomes, it becomes important to lean on your support systems, such as friends, family members, sponsors, or a recovery coach.
 Sponsors and recovery coaches are veterans to the recovery process and can help provide the friendship, advice, and motivation needed to stay in recovery.
 Many people that abuse drugs and alcohol self-isolate which is another reason why strong support networks are vital to recovery.